-“The results showed that the developed stearyl glycyrrhetinate SW suppresses inflammation, which is a cause of age spots, and exhibits excellent whitening effects, and was approved by the Ministry of Health, Labour and Welfare as an active whitening ingredient,” Kosé announcement in a press statement.
+“The results showed that the developed stearyl glycyrrhetinate SW suppresses inflammation, which is a cause of age spots, and exhibits excellent whitening effects, and was approved by the Ministry of Health, Labour and Welfare as an active whitening ingredient,” Kosé announced in a press statement.

 The active is derived from liquorice roots, an herb that is widely used in both Japanese and Chinese cultures.
 It has been previously understood to improve the appearance of rough skin.

 The active is the result of joint research efforts between Kosé and Maruzen Pharmaceutical, a Japanese raw material supplier.

 According to Kosé, the development of the active has been a decade in the making.

 “In developing this ingredient, we have been conducting research for over 10 years in collaboration with Maruzen Pharmaceutical Co., Ltd., Japan's top manufacturer of liquorice and glycyrrhetinic acid derivatives made from liquorice.”